rspseshasai/vandalism_detection_osm/docs/features_detailed.md

 These features are crucial for creating a robust system for detecting vandalism in OSM.
 By capturing a wide range of user, geometric, temporal, content, spatial, and historical factors, we can build a more comprehensive picture of each contribution's legitimacy.
-These features also allow for machine learning models to distinguish between legitimate edits and vandalism by identifying patterns that correlate with low-quality
+These features also allow for machine learning models to distinguish between legitimate edits and vandalism by identifying patterns that correlate with low-quality or malicious changes.
+In this way, we can maintain the integrity of the OSM database and ensure that it continues to serve as a reliable resource for geographic data.